AlistairDavidson/public-event-planner/README.md

 TODO

 bookings
-    tech specs - when creating booking, use Act tech specs only if none against booking, checkbox bio onto booking, same rules as tech specs
+    list widget show real information
-        ...use placeholders
+    use Act tech specs only if none against booking, add bio to booking, same rules as tech specs ...use placeholders

 stationery for contacts